Yuhribrp/nvim_configs/README.md

 This repository contains all the configurations and settings I use daily to enhance my development workflow.

-The current configurations focus primarily on **Ruby on Rails**, which is the main framework I work with, but I've also been using Rust extensively lately.
 The current configurations focus primarily on **Ruby on Rails**, which is the main framework I work with, but they also include a strong emphasis on **Rust**, which I've been using extensively lately.

 These settings are tailored to streamline my development process, ensuring efficiency and productivity.